maxpoletaev/kivi/README.md

 ---

-The goal of this project is to help me and others to get more hands-on experience with databases, distributed systems and the way they work under the hood.
-Although the project is still in its early stages, it is already possible to run a fully functional cluster of nodes and perform basic operations such as get, put, and delete.
-More documentation, explanations and code walkthroughs are to come.

-Kivi falls into the category of Dynamo-style databases (such as Cassandra, and Riak), which are distributed databases that are designed to be highly available and eventually consistent.
-The main difference between KiVi and other databases in this category is that KiVi is designed to be as simple as possible, while still doing the job, providing an implementation of the main concepts of distributed systems that can be easily understood and modified.
+Kivi falls into the category of Dynamo-style databases (like Cassandra and Riak), which are distributed databases that were initially designed for high availability and partition tolerance.
+The primary difference between Kivi and other databases in this category is its simplicity, offering an easily understood and modifiable implementation of core distributed system concepts.

+The main goal of this project is to provide myself and others with hands-on experience in databases, distributed systems, and their underlying mechanics.
+Although the project is still in its early stages, it is already possible to run a fully functional cluster of nodes and perform basic operations such as gets, puts, and deletes.

 ## Key Properties